mtumilowicz/java11-vavr093-option-workshop/README.md

     ```
 * it is possible to have `Some(null)`, so `NPE` is possible even on defined `Option`
 * excellent for modelling exists / not exists (Spring Data - `findById`)
-    * however not every "exceptional" behaviour could be modelled as exists / not exists
+    * not every "exceptional" behaviour could be modelled as exists / not exists

 # conclusions in a nutshell
 * **we omit methods that `Optional` has**